17 Jul 2024

 by Teodora Kaneva

-King’s Speech sets out Labour’s plans for energy, railways, water, and planning
+techUK analysis: The King’s Speech sets out new Government's plans for energy, transport, water and planning

-King's speech highlights priority areas for the Smart Infrastructure and Systems Programme.
-The announcements encompass significant energy, rail, water, and planning developments.
+The King's speech highlights priority areas for Smart Infrastructure and Systems Programme.
+The announcements encompass significant energy, rail, water, and planning policy proposals.

 Energy